digital-clinical-safety-alliance/dcsp-test-bmi-safety-docs-in-place/CS-documents/docs/hazards/hazards/hazard-5.md

 <!-- [iconend] -->

 ### Hazard name
-5th Hazard
+Inadequate User Consent

-### General Utility label
+### General utility label
 2 - New hazard for triage: A new hazard which needs to be triaged for severity and likelihood, scored and assigned

 ### Likelihood scoring
-1 - Very low: Negligible or nearly negligible possibility of occurring
+4 - High: Not certain but very possible; reasonably expected to occur in the majority of cases

 ### Severity scoring
 3 - Considerable: Severe injury, 1, severe incapacity, recovery expected; Significant psych. trauma, 2+

 ### Risk scoring
-2 - Acceptable: Acceptable if cost of further reduction > benefits, or further risk reduction is impractical
+3 - Undesirable: Undesirable level of risk.
+Attempts should be made to eliminate the hazard or implement controls

 ### Description
+Failure to obtain adequate user consent for data collection and usage.

 ### Cause(s)
+Poorly designed consent process, lack of user awareness.

 ### Effect
+Legal penalties, loss of user trust.

 ### Hazard
+Potential for inadequate user consent.

 ### Harm
+Legal penalties, damage to reputation.

 ### Existing controls
+Consent process, user education.

 -----

 ### Assignment
+Assigned to the legal team.

 ### Labelling
+Legal

 ### Project
+Improving Consent Process

 -----

 ### New hazard controls
+Implementing a more robust consent process and user education.

-### Residual Hazard Risk Assessment
+### Residual hazard risk assessment
+Risk remains until consent process improvements are implemented.

-### Hazard Status
+### Hazard status
+Under review

-### Residual Hazard Risk Assessment
+### Residual hazard risk assessment
+Risk remains until consent process improvements are implemented.

 ### Code associated with hazard
 <!-- [code] -->